crossplane/crossplane/docs/stacks-guide-aws.md

   ```

 * **`IAMRole`** Represents An AWS [IAM Role][], which assigns a set of access
   policies to the AWS principal that assumes it.
-We create a role to later add
+We create a role, and later add
-  needed policies and assign it to the cluster, granting the permissions it
+  policies to it and then assign the role to the cluster.
+This grants the
-  needs to communicate with other resources in AWS.
+  permissions the cluster needs to communicate with other resources in AWS.

   ```yaml
   ---